roshanis/10kings/chapter6_simhana_ii_revised.md

 *From the scholarly chronicles of Vaidyanatha Shastri, Sanskrit scholar, witness to the transformation of regional identity*

-*[Editor's Note: While Vaidyanatha Shastri is a fictional character, Sanskrit scholars were indeed employed in Yadava courts during the linguistic transition.
-The systematic elevation of Marathi in official documents represents one of the earliest and most successful examples of regional language assertion in medieval India, establishing patterns that would influence cultural development for centuries.]*

 ---

 ### The Day Children Starved